-We encourage parents to make an active contribution to their child's education and have regular meetings to share the progress of Special Needs children with their parents.
+We encourage parents to make an active contribution to their child's education and have regular meetings throughout the year to share the progress of Special Needs children with their parents.
 We inform the parents of any outside intervention, and share the process of decision-making by providing clear information relating to the education of their child.
+Parents can meet with the SENCO when requested.